nlordell/features/src/foundry/NOTES.md

 # Foundry Dev Container Feature

-This repository contains a Dev Container feature for installing [Foundry](https://getfoundry.sh/).
+This directory contains a Dev Container feature for installing [Foundry](https://getfoundry.sh/).
 The feature will install `forge`, `cast`, `anvil`, and `chisel` to the resulting Dev Container.

 ## Usage